ripienaar/free-for-dev/README.md

 ## Storage and Media Processing

+   * [cloudimage.com](https://cloudimage.com/) — Full image optimization and CDN service with 1500 POPs around the world.
+A variety of image resizing, compression, watermarking functions.
+Open source plugins for responsive images, 360 image making and image editing.
+Free monthly plan with 25GB of CDN traffic and 25GB of cache storage and unlimited transformations.
    * [cloudinary.com](https://cloudinary.com/) — Image upload, powerful manipulations, storage and delivery for sites and apps, with libraries for Ruby, Python, Java, PHP, Objective-C and more.
 Perpetual free tier includes 7,500 images/month, 2 GB storage, 5 GB bandwidth
    * [easyDB.io](https://easydb.io/) — one-click, hosted database provider.
 They provide a database for the programming language of your choice for development purposes.
 The DB is ephemeral and will be deleted after 24 or 72 hours on the free tier.
    * [embed.ly](https://embed.ly/) — Provides APIs for embedding media in a webpage, responsive image scaling, extracting elements from a webpage.
 Free for up to 5,000 URLs/month at 15 requests/second